 The United States has a long tradition of welcoming refugees, but its resettlement program had dwindled to historic low levels in recent years.
 In September 2021, the U.S. announced that the maximum number of refugees admitted to the country in 2022 will be increased to 125,000 -- the highest number since 1993.

 At a time of record forced displacement, the increase of refugee admissions means that thousands more vulnerable children, mothers and fathers will have the opportunity to rebuild their lives in safety.

 4. How many refugees have been resettled to the U.S. this year and where do they come from?

-In 2020, the U.S. welcomed refugees from more than 60 countries, with the vast majority arriving from the Democratic Republic of the Congo, Myanmar, Ukraine, Afghanistan and Iraq.
+In 2021, the U.S. welcomed refugees from 50 countries, with the vast majority arriving from the Democratic Republic of the Congo, Syria, Afghanistan, Ukraine, and Myanmar.